tldr-pages/tldr/pages/common/rss2email.md

 # rss2email

-> Tool for delivering news from RSS feeds to your email program.
+> Tool for delivering news from RSS feeds to an email program.
 > More information: <https://github.com/rss2email/rss2email>.

 - List all feeds: